T-frog/tf-2md3-firmware/README.md

 ## LICENSE

-Deliverables of tf-2md3-firmware code are inherited from at91lib license as below.
+Some part of tf-2md3-firmware code are licensed under the at91lib license as below.

 ```
 /* ----------------------------------------------------------------------------